Design process

 Step 1: Initial consultation and brief

-Every biodiverse garden design project begins with an initial consultation and site visit.
-These conversations allow us to get to know each other, discuss your garden's ecological, functional, and aesthetic vision, and collaborate to create a meaningful client brief.
+Every biodiverse garden design project begins with an initial in person consultation and site visit.
+These relaxed conversations allow us to get to know each other, discuss your garden's ecological, functional, and aesthetic vision, and collaborate to create an initial meaningful client brief.

 Step 2: Site/ecological survey and analysis